NativeDocuments/docx-to-pdf-on-AWS-Lambda/README.md

 ```

-Replace the Resource value with the ARN for your Lambda (shown in the Lambda Designer, top right)
+Replace the Resource value with the ARN for your Lambda (shown in the Lambda Designer, top right).

+Ensure that step function's IAM role has permission to execute the Lambda.

 ### Registration